-Get a grip on Tennis ElbowInjury Prevention
+Get A Grip On Tennis ElbowInjury Prevention

 Along with the fun and friendly competition of a great game of tennis, comes the potential for tennis elbow, a degenerative condition of the tendon fibers which anchor the arm muscles used to extend or lift the wrist and hand.
 Those who suffer from tennis elbow will tell you that it can result in an abrupt end to your tennis season.
-Below, Tatyana Kalyuzhny, DPT, of ONS Physical Therapy offers the following precautions and tips on conditioning before you even make your first serve.
+Below, Tatyana Kalyuzhny, DPT, of ONS Physical Therapy offers the following precautions and tips for conditioning before you make your first serve.

 —Symptoms of tennis elbow often include persistent pain on the outside of the elbow.
 It usually begins with mild pain and can continue for weeks or months.
 The pain can be increased by pressing on the outside of the elbow or by a gripping or lifting motion.
 In severe cases, minimal movement of the elbow joint can send pain radiating into the forearm.